Gallery-of-Kaeon/Kaeon-FUSION/README.md

 Unfortunately, the current implementation of Kaeon FUSION has a long way to go before it's ready for use in production.
 That said,
-it serves as an interesting experiment demonstrating that it is possible to have a language that can dynamically adapt to any use case, even while running.
+it serves as a powerful proof of concept demonstrating that it is possible to have a language that can dynamically alter its own properties and paradigms, and can thereby adapt to any use case, whether during a program's development or while said program is running.

 Additionally,
 ONE+ is more than ready for use as a semantically simpler and more customizable alternative to existing markup languages such as XML and JSON.